Licensing Apps

 Mendix Support will contact the Technical Contact via a ticket in the Support Portal.

-If you are hosting your app somewhere else, such as on Cloud Foundry, Mendix Support will provide you with two parts to your key:
+If you are hosting your app somewhere else, such as on Cloud Foundry, Mendix Support will provide the following license credentials:

 • LicenseId – a unique identifier for your license, based on where it is being deployed

-For Mendix apps to run in production on Mendix Cloud, they must be linked to a licensed node in Mendix Cloud.
+For a Mendix app to run in production on Mendix Cloud, it must be linked to a licensed node in Mendix Cloud.
 This process is described in Licensing Mendix Cloud Apps.

 To license a Mendix app on SAP BTP, you need to supply a Subscription Secret that is linked to your app.